Formal Modeling and Verification of the Algorand Consensus Protocol in CADP: Verification

 We target an expected committee size of $c = 3$ verifiers per step.
 This committee size represents a tradeoff between security and efficiency: it is large enough to ensure a high probability of an honest majority, while still small enough to keep communication and verification overhead manageable.

-Given these values, the probability that any single node (or unit of stake) is selected to participate in the committee of a given step is:
+Given these values, the probability that any single node (or unit of stake) is selected to participate in the committee of a given step as a verifier is:

-This probability is used in the model to determine whether a given process takes part in a specific step as a verifier.
+This probability is used in the model to determine whether a given process takes part in a specific step in the role of a verifier.
 Since cryptographic self-sortition is executed independently by each node, this selection is modeled as a local probabilistic choice by each process.

-In addition, consistent with the security assumptions of~\cite{CM19}, which guarantee safety and liveness provided that the majority of money is controlled by honest nodes, we expect the \emph{honest money fraction} to be $h = 0.8$, meaning that $80\%$ of the total stake should belong to honest participants; notice that this estimation gives no guarantee or bound about the actual number of honest/malicious nodes actually involved in the protocol.
-We then compute the probability $p_h$ that a selected leader is honest by using the following formula given in~\cite{CM19}:
+In addition, consistent with the security assumptions of~\cite{CM19}, which guarantee safety and liveness provided that the majority of money is controlled by honest nodes, we expect the \emph{honest money fraction} to be $h = 0.8$, meaning that $80\%$ of the total stake should belong to honest participants; notice that this estimation gives no guarantee or bound about the actual number of honest/malicious nodes involved in the protocol.
+We then compute the probability $p_{h}$ that a selected leader is honest by using the following formula given in~\cite{CM19}:

 This value plays an indirect role in the bit-setting logic used in the BBA$^{*}$ phase.
-In particular, the probability that a verifier sets its initial bit to $0$ (i.e., supports the proposed block) depends on whether the block proposer in the GC phase was honest and whether sufficient honest verifiers supported the proposal.
-As described in~\cite[Section~$4$]{CM19}, an initial bit of $0$ corresponds to receiving a grade $g_i = 2$, which occurs when the GC committee includes an honest leader and a strong honest majority of votes.
-The resulting bit-setting behavior is thus captured probabilistically in our model by employing $p_h$ as a proxy for a successful GC~phase.
+In particular, the probability that a verifier sets its initial bit to $0$ (i.e., supports the proposed block) depends on whether the block proposer in the GC phase was honest and whether enough honest verifiers supported the proposal.
+As described in~\cite[Section~$4$]{CM19}, an initial bit of $0$ corresponds to receiving a grade $g_{i} = 2$, which occurs when the GC committee includes an honest leader and a strong honest majority of votes.
+The resulting bit-setting behavior is thus captured probabilistically in our model by employing $p_{h}$ as a proxy for a successful GC~phase.

-The parameters $p_v$ for committee selection and $p_h$ for initial bit assignment are used to guide all probabilistic choices in our model.
+The parameters $p_{v}$ for committee selection and $p_{h}$ for initial bit assignment are used to guide all probabilistic choices in our model.